 How does HomVEE apply the U.S. Department of Health and Human Services (HHS) criteria to SCDs?
 Can these study designs contribute to the summary of evidence for a particular model?

 HomVEE will apply the HHS criteria to SCDs in the same way it applies the criteria to other group designs.
 If an SCD manuscript receives a rating of moderate or high based on the HomVEE standards, its findings are assessed against the HHS criteria using design-comparable effect sizes (for more information, see response to the FAQ “How does HomVEE interpret findings from SCDs?”).

 Are SCDs as rigorous a study design as RCTs or NEDs?

-Yes, they can be.
+Although SCDs typically have small sample sizes, they can produce rigorous findings.
 HomVEE developed review standards for SCDs (as it has for group designs) to ensure that research contributing to a model’s summary of evidence has a sufficiently rigorous design to confirm that the findings are attributable, at least partly, to the home visiting model the researchers examined.
-The standards ensure that the researchers were responsible for manipulating the intervention (that is, exposure to the home visiting model), more than one assessor systematically measured the outcomes over time, and researchers collected a sufficient number of data points across a sufficient number of phase changes.
-When a manuscript about an SCD receives a rating of moderate or high, it is deemed to have the same level of internal validity as research about group design studies that achieve the same rating.
+Similar to other designs eligible for HomVEE review, the SCD standards ensure that the findings have sufficient internal validity.

 Can researchers use SCDs to address research questions related to child development?
 How do SCDs differentiate between changes resulting from development and changes resulting from an intervention?